 Differences In Shipping & Delivery

 Omaha Steaks offers a larger delivery area since they ship to all 50 states, Canada, and Puerto Rico.
-For the other service provider, the delivery place only includes the US.
+For Kansas City Steaks, the delivery place only includes the US.

 “You can get more information about your steak when you buy it online than you may have gotten if you bought it in person,”

 - Marc Forgione, Iron Chef